BoscoDomingo/BecaInnovacion/README.md

 - ctrl + C => Stops the server

 ## MySQL:
-create a database with 3 users, one for student and one for teacher access as well as a "session keeper" (give the privileges you see fit for each)
+Create a database with 3 users, 1 for student and 1 for teacher access as well as a "session keeper" (give the privileges you see fit for each)

-Update the .env file.
+Update `/.env`.
 By default:

 ```
 db_user_S = "studentConnector"